-Students must submit a request for an absence from school for personal reasons to the office of the Assistant Dean.
-Only those events that are related to immediate family matters will be considered as excused however.
-Verification may be requested and must be submitted at least 10 days in advance, unless it is of an emergent nature.
+Students must submit a request for an absence from school for personal reasons to appropriate Assistant Dean (see Section 3.5.14).
+Only those events that are related to immediate family matters will be considered as excused; however, verification may be requested and must be submitted at least 10 days in advance, unless it is of an emergent nature.
 Students who are sick will be allowed to make up missed work if they notify the course director or directors and the office of the Assistant Dean within 24 hours by email.
 Make up will be at the Course Director's discretion.
 Within 24 hours of returning to SDM, students must submit an Approved Absence Form and must provide a copy of a doctor's note if absent more than two days.